Machynlleth: Environment

-Machynlleth is the home of Ecodyfi, a locally controlled organisation that was set up to foster and support a greener community and economy in the Dyfi Valley.
+Machynlleth sits at the heart of the Dyfi Biosphere, declared by UNESCO in 2009 as a 'learning place for sustainable development' and it is the home of Ecodyfi, a locally controlled organisation that was set up to foster and support a greener community and economy in the Dyfi Valley.

 The Centre for Alternative Technology is based in a disused quarry three miles from Machynlleth.

 In December 2019 Machynlleth council was the first in Wales to declare a climate emergency.

 Governance

 There are two tiers of local government covering Machynlleth: